 Entry requirements for entry in 2018-19

 Information regarding the entry requirements for this course can be accessed at the following location:

 The Saïd Business School is one of the most modern, state-of-the-art business schools in the world.
-Facilities include four horseshoe-style lecture theatres where most classes take place and a 300 seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.
+Facilities include seven horseshoe-style lecture theatres and a 300-seat lecture theatre opened by Nelson Mandela in 2002 to cater for larger-scale lectures and events.

 A key feature of the building is the provision of informal working areas.
 There are numerous open spaces throughout, including cloistered walkways and a large internal courtyard, all of which help to foster interaction between students, faculty and visitors.

 The Sainsbury Library at the heart of the School has more than 30 public PCs and 100 networked study desks, a collection of course texts and general reading material spread over two well-appointed floors, and an impressive array of powerful electronic databases covering business, management and adjacent fields.

 Specialist research centres at the Saïd Business School mirror the knowledge-intensive end of a creative economy.
 They are helping particular sectors to wrestle with the challenges they face and to discover new directions through research.
 These centres include the Oxford University Centre for Business Taxation and Skoll Centre for Social Entrepreneurship, amongst others.

 There are over 1,100 full graduate scholarships available across the University, and these cover your course and college fees and provide a grant for living costs.
 If you apply by the relevant January deadline and fulfil the eligibility criteria you will be automatically considered.
 Over two thirds of Oxford scholarships require nothing more than the standard course application.
 Use the Fees, funding and scholarship search to find out which scholarships you are eligible for and if they require an additional application, full details of which are provided.